1800 91 1800

 - Other operators or service providers providing the Service

-When placing calls to another operator, for example, certain Personal Data is registered with said operator.
+When placing calls to another operator, for example, certain Personal Data is registered with the said operator.

 Personal Data may also be disclosed to other companies and authorities after the Data Controller has given consent, and/or in order to discharge a specific part of the Services under an agreement.